3 Cheap German Comfort Meals I Always Come Back To When Life Feels Overwhelming

 These meals won’t magically solve burnout.

+Especially in stressful seasons of life, I think that matters more than we realize.
 So if you’ve had one of those weeks where everything feels loud and exhausting, maybe skip the complicated recipe tonight.

+Make something simple.
 Your nervous system might need that more than another “healthy life hack.”

 Facebook